0xMillz/e-pluribus-unum/README.md

  * Those of us who've been around long enough have seen stablecoins come and go over the years, each one with its own unique set of pros and cons.
  * While a single stablecoin may completely fail for any number of reasons, the combination of several well-chosen, popular, liquid, and time-tested stablecoins combined into a single pool of collateral could be more resilient than to any failure that a more traditional, one-off stablecoin could face.
  * "E pluribus unum" is a Latin phrase meaning, "out of many, one," and can be found printed on every single U.S. dollar bill and coin.
 Here, the "many" are the stablecoins held as collateral in this contract; UNUM the "one".
- * While the Roman Empire used gold coins as their preffered form of sound money, we are basically mocking their better currency (the guilder) by printing their pure words on our dirty fiat.
+ * While the Roman Empire used gold coins as their preffered form of sound money, we are basically mocking their ancient, but better currency (the golden guilder) by printing their own words in their own tongue on our dirty fiat.
  * 1 UNUM is hard-coded to always be exactly equal to $1.00 United States Dollar in the contract.
 If you mint 1.0115 UNUM with your 1.0115 USDT, but later Tether drops to a value of 0.99 USD, tough luck, you would still need 1.0115 UNUM to withdraw your 0.99 USD value of Tether.
  * The source of real-time prices will come from Chainlink Price Feeds, a decentralized network of oracles that bridge real world data to blockchains.
  * UNUM does not care about it's price on other markets.
 It only cares about its immutable value declared in the Solidity contract.
 If you don't like the contract, don't sign (a tx with) it!